LisaYoungUIUC/FarmDataAnalysis/README.md

 our cover crops.
 We wanted to know whether clearing some strips for the subsequent corn crop would significantly affect the biomass of the cover and the cash crops, and ultimately the corn yield.
-This code plots NDVI images and histograms for the regions with the cleared strips and the control regions without strips.
+This code plots NDVI images and histograms for the regions with the cleared strips and the regions without strips.
 Older Sentinel-2 images are registered to a more recent image that seems to have better coordinates.